 So it seems the only recourse left is request my money back and find another source.
 Could end up in court but what's left?

-Review about: Widex Hearing Aids.
+Product or Service Mentioned: Widex Hearing Aids.

 Reason of review: Bad quality.